 Use these tips to help keep your 'Golden Oldie' fit and happy and young at heart:

-Tip #1: If you have a uneducated senior horse that hasn’t done much work, but if you would like to have your senior back on track, have your horse checked by a veterinarian first to determine his limits.
+Tip #1: If you have a uneducated senior horse that hasn’t done much work, but if you would like to have your senior back on track, have your horse checked by a veterinarian or other specialist first to determine his limits.
 If your vet gives the OK, keep your horse’s mind and body going with Straightness Training, but always work your senior within the limits of his age, conditioning and conformation.

 Tip #2: For the highly educated "Professor" it’s important not to assume that your horse can handle a strict training program.
 Be careful with your Golden Oldie!